mapzen/documentation/docs/overview/support.md

 Mapzen has many ways for you to get more help, and wants to hear from you.
 Send a note about questions about your bill, bugs or unexpected results, enhancement requests for future development, projects you have built with Mapzen, or any other questions you might have.

 All Mapzen users have access to standard email support.
 Premium support with a service-level agreement is available for an additional monthly fee, and you can subscribe even if you are within the free rate limits of Mapzen’s products.
-Premium support users receive priority response times, usually within one business day.
+Premium support users receive priority response times, usually within one business day. ???
+LINK TO HOW TO SIGN UP.

 The hours of operation for technical support are generally Monday through Friday, from 09:00 to 17:00, Pacific Time (US), excluding weekends and public holidays.

-Response through email currently the only support option available.
+Response through email is currently the only support option available.

+## Read documentation and blog posts

+You can get self-service help at any time at https://mapzen.com/documentation/ and https://mapzen.com/blog/.

+Click the `Documentation` link at the top of any page on Mapzen's site to get to the help system.
+Documentation includes a variety of content, including comprehensive developer API reference, tutorials, glossaries, and conceptual overviews.
+If you want to help other users by making a correction or addition, each page has a button at the bottom (`Edit this page on GitHub`) that takes you to the source file.

+The Mapzen blog is the home for Mapzen news, including announcements, engineering deep-dives, and product showcases and case studies.
+The blog posts and other company news are rolled into a monthly email newsletter.
+Sign up: https://mapzen.com/newsletter-signup/.

 ## Contact Mapzen by email